Custom Blocks, Items, and Fluids

 • .productItem(productItem: ResourceLocation): Sets the crop’s ‘product’ item to be an existing item, will be prevent the other product item from existing

-• .nutrient(nutrient: NutrientType): Sets the nutrient hte crop consumes, available options are nitrogen, phosphorous , and potassium, defaults to nitrogen
+• .nutrient(nutrient: NutrientType): Sets the nutrient the crop consumes, available options are nitrogen, phosphorous , and potassium, defaults to nitrogen

 • .texture(texture: string): Sets the crop’s crop texture for all growth stages